GDGVIT/flutter-sdui-package/doc/doc.md

-# Comprehensive Guide to Creating Screens with Flutter SDUI and gRPC
+# Comprehensive Guide to Creating Screens with Flutter Glimpse and gRPC

 ## Overview